iqrf/iqrf-gateway-daemon/docs/source/start.rst

 Next steps
 ----------

+* Use http://webapp-ip/iqrfnet/send-raw/ to confirm communication with TR module in the gateway
-* Use http://IQRF-Gateway-Webapp-IP/iqrfnet/network/ to *Bond via button*/*Smart Connect via QR code* new devices into the IQRF network
+* Use http://webapp-ip/iqrfnet/network/ to **Bond via button**/**Smart Connect via QR code** new devices into the IQRF network
-* Use http://IQRF-Gateway-Webapp-IP/cloud/{aws/azure/bluemix/inteli-glue/} manager to connect GW to the favourite cloud
+* Use http://webapp-ip/cloud/{aws/azure/bluemix/inteli-glue/} manager to connect the gateway to the **favourite cloud**
 * Configure any JSON API task in the `Scheduler`_ or send `JSON API`_ requests from your application directly
 * If you use IQRF standard devices such as Sensor, Binary output or Light in your network, check `JSON API for Standard`_
 * Parse `JSON API`_ responses coming from the network